Skip to main content

 Processing Information

-The materials in the two notebooks created by Rita Cacas for research on the book, Filipinos in Washington, D.C., have been left in original order and in the notebooks.
-The donor information pages were removed for reasons of privacy and confidentiality.
-Dividers were placed between series in the notebooks.
-Although Cacas collected these materials, they largely reflect the history of the families throughout the collection and so these materials are intellectually listed in the relevant family series.
-The number of the notebook where a photograph can be found is noted at the end of its title in brackets.
-The series which have materials in the notebooks include: Buena Family, Cacas Family, Calabia Family, Paredes Family, Quidangen Family, Fuñe Family, Panganiban Family, Puyot Family, and the Montano Family.
-The notebooks consist primarily of photographs, notes, and some documents.
+The original two notebooks included materials from the Buena Family, Cacas Family, Calabia Family, Paredes Family, Quidangen Family, Fuñe Family, Panganiban-Chapman Family, Puyot Family, and the Montano Family.
+Materials consist primarily of photographs, notes, and some documents.
 The materials have not been placed in acid-free sleeves.
 Future preservation needs may require a reassessment of these initial decisions.
 Additional preservation work and separation of materials may be required.

-Oversize photographs, which were not part of the research notebooks (these photographs are generally too large for the notebooks), were placed into acid-free folders by family provenance.
+Oversize photographs, which were not part of the research notebooks (these photographs were generally too large for the notebooks), were placed into acid-free folders by family provenance.
 Each photograph was placed in Mylar sleeves.
 Any plastic wrappings previously used were discarded.
 Paper notes are attached to many of these photographs either with plastic paper clips or with the Mylar.
-Oversized photographs are listed in the finding aid in box 2 with the smaller photos, but are stored in box 4 due to their size.
-Oversized photographs' physical locations are listed at the end of their title in brackets.
-The framed colorized photograph from President Quezon's Luncheon (1942) was wrapped in acid-free tissue paper and placed in a separate box.
-A spacer was used with extra tissue paper to secure the object in place.

-This collection includes a complex array of digital materials including digital materials from a USB stick, three CDs, some digital photographs of events, and digitized photographs and correspondence scanned at a community digitization event held April 30, 2016.
+This collection includes a complex array of digital materials including digital materials from a USB stick, three CDs, some digital photographs of events, and digitized photographs and correspondence scanned at a community digitization event held on April 30, 2016.
 An inventory of all digital materials was created.
-Unique digital materials (ones for which there was not a good physical original copy of or no physical original copy) were placed into a file and added into the appropriate series.
+Unique digital materials (ones for which there was not a good physical original copy or no physical original copy) were placed into a file and added to the appropriate series.
 The USB is in an acid-free folder with the Cacas Project Files.
-The CDs (scanned pages of a scrapbook) are in the sleeves in the first notebook in their original condition.
+The CDs (scanned pages of a scrapbook) are in the sleeves and part of the Buena Family subseries.
 Back-up copies of the original USB and CD are stored on a UMD Libraries local drive.
-Digital files are in a variety of formats including Adobe Photoshop (TIF file), JPEG, and Adobe Fireworks PNG File.
-Some of the digital files are available online and this is indicated in the item-level listings.
-Files with the notation "[Digital Only]" indicate that there are only copies of these materials available in the UMD Libraries Digital Collections.
-These files were digitized at a community digitization event by the UMD Libraries and original copies of materials were retained by the donors.
-Items with the notation "[electronic records — see curator for more information]" indicate that items were donated as digital files (and do not have physical copy in the collection).
-These files are not yet available via the UMD Libraries Digital Collections and can only be accessed by contacting the curator.

 Title